Open Books, Open Minds

 How do we do it?

-We identify schools and communities throughout Guatemala that are interested in supplementing their current curriculum.
-We meet with the principals, teachers and parents to establish a relationship and make sure we have a commitment.
-This commitment is very important to us because it creates a partnership.
+Currently, we identify schools and communities throughout Guatemala that are interested in supplementing their current curriculum.
+We meet with the school administrators and teachers to establish a relationship and make sure they are committed to the program.
+This commitment is very important because it creates a partnership.
 We see a difference in the kind of space the school makes available to us, the students’ attendance record and the parents’ participation.
 This helps guarantee a child’s long-term success.

-We teach Open Books, Open Minds to first, second and third graders for two hours after their regular school day, since most schools in Guatemala are only in session for a half-day.
+We teach Open Books, Open Minds to first and second graders for two hours, three times a week during their regular school day.
 Our literacy curriculum is built upon research-based teaching practices, sophisticated technology, engaging children’s literature and a respect for the children’s own language in their stories.
-GLXi provides all the necessary materials to enable the literacy teacher hired in each school to offer quality instruction as well as the students to practice their reading with interesting texts at appropriate levels.
-We also establish relationships between our schools in Guatemala, as well as with classrooms in the United States, to create authentic audiences where students can share their stories and read the stories of other children.
+GLXi provides all the necessary materials to enable the teachers in each school to offer quality instruction as well as the students to practice their reading with interesting texts at appropriate levels.
+We continue to grow and innovate with the feedback of our teachers and in-country staff.
+Our long term goal is to create the opportunity for our partner educators to take ownership of the program, providing the annual training and ongoing professional development sessions, so the program shifts to a completely teacher-owned effort.
+GLXi seeks to perfect the program model in Guatemala and use it as a platform for growth into other developing countries.

 What about our teachers?